Meade Lux Lewis: Biography

 They had an extended engagement at Café Society, toured as a trio, and inspired the formation of Blue Note Records in 1939.
 Their success led to a decade-long boogie-woogie craze, with big-band swing treatments by Tommy Dorsey, Will Bradley, and others; and numerous country boogie and early rock-and-roll songs.

+In 1941 Lewis played the piano-like Celeste (also called Celesta) in Edmond Hall's Celeste Quartet.

 Lewis appeared in the movies New Orleans (1947) and Nightmare (1956).
 He also appeared, uncredited, in the movie It's a Wonderful Life (1946), playing piano in the scene where George Bailey gets thrown out of Nick's Bar.

 Lewis was fond of the Minneapolis area, where a niece lived, and would visit as often as he could.
 He appeared annually at the White House Restaurant (no longer extant) in Golden Valley.
 He began a successful three-week engagement there in May 1964.
-Around 2 a.m. on Sunday, June 7, Lewis left the parking lot of the White House and headed east on Olson Memorial Highway, when his Chrysler Imperial was rear-ended by a vehicle driven by Ronald Bates, who was traveling an estimated 80mph.
+Around 2 a.m. on Sunday, June 7, Lewis left the parking lot of the White House and headed east on Olson Memorial Highway, when his Chrysler Imperial was rear-ended by a vehicle driven by Ronald Bates, who was traveling an estimated 80 mph.
 Lewis's car was pushed 400 feet and crashed into a tree; he was killed instantly.
 He was 58.
 Bates survived, but his passenger died the following day.

 Legacy

 Lewis' best-known work, "Honky Tonk Train Blues”, has been recorded in various contexts, often in a big band arrangement.
 Early recordings of the piece by artists other than Lewis include performances by Adrian Rollini, Frankie Trumbauer, classical harpsichordist Sylvia Marlowe, theater organist George Wright (with drummer Cozy Cole, under the title "Organ Boogie"), and Bob Zurke with Bob Crosby's orchestra.
-Keith Emerson of Emerson, Lake & Palmer often included it in his repertoire and had a Top 30 hit with it in 1976 on a single, and then they included that title in their 1977 album Works Volume II.
+Keith Emerson of Emerson, Lake & Palmer often included "Honky Tonk Train Blues" in the band's live performances.
+He also recorded it as a solo single in 1976, which later appeared on Emerson, Lake & Palmer's 1977 album Works Volume 2.

 Lewis was mentioned in Chapter 81 of author Kurt Vonnegut's novel Cat's Cradle.
 Lewis is also mentioned in Ross Macdonald's novel The Moving Target and in Keith Richards's autobiography Life.